- Calendar of Events

 Glen Taylor, VP Support Services

-Glen Taylor, MS, RPh, is Vice President of Support Services at Phelps Memorial Hospital Center, where he oversees the departments of facility services, environmental services, food & nutrition services, information technology, pharmacy services and telecommunications.
+Glen Taylor, MS, RPh, is Vice President of Support Services at Phelps Hospital, where he oversees the departments of facility services, environmental services, food & nutrition services, information technology, pharmacy services and telecommunications.

 Mr. Taylor has more than 20 years of leadership experience in hospital and health system settings.
 From 2003-2015, he was the Administrative Director of the Pharmacy Department at Greenwich Hospital, where he also served on safety and operations improvement committees involved with cost containment, nursing leadership, service excellence and safety resources.
 Prior to that position, he was Pharmacy Director at Lawrence Hospital Center and Assistant Director of Pharmacy Services at Mount Sinai Hospital.